sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 8bit Images are saved in PNG, 16bit/32bit in exr format.

 'Unproject Channel/Layer to Image Manager' will now timestamp imported images and images will have the correct layer / channel name.

+##Bugfixes:

+###Tools:

+######Export Custom Channel Selection

+'Export Custom Channel Selection' errored in MARI 3.0 during Export.

+'Export Custom Channel Selection' when used with 'Only Modified Textures' previously would error if the UDIM Count increased (for example by adding geometry versions) or if users mistakenly removed the channel user attributes used to determine changes in textures.

+'Export Custom Channel Selection' when used with 'Only Modified Textures' would not register changes to a channel caused by a Channel Layer in the Layerstack.

 ##Developer Notes: